khalid-hussain/shaheen/chap19.md

 supplies of grain, fruits and vegetables were coming into Granada from the fertile valley of Sierra Nevada but this wasn't enough for the thousands of people of Granada.
 The condition of the people of Granada was deteriorating day-by-day.
-As for Moosa, it was not easy for him to come out in the open field and challenge Ferdinand's cowardly army.
+As for Musa, it was not easy for him to come out in the open field and challenge Ferdinand's cowardly army.
 Bands of a small group of horsemen would go out and return after inflicting damages to Ferdinand's army.
-Moosa thought that Ferdinand would be compelled to attack the city once he saw the daily increment in the destruction of his troops but these losses did not have any effect on Ferdinand.
+Musa thought that Ferdinand would be compelled to attack the city once he saw the daily increment in the destruction of his troops but these losses did not have any effect on Ferdinand.
 His army kept busy in digging trenches and